 That’s why I encourage people to write as many headlines as possible before deciding which ones to test.
 Personally I aim to write at least 100, if not more.
 Then you're on your way to writing powerful headlines.

 Find successful headlines.
-How can you recognise a successful headline?
+How can you recognize a successful headline?
 Look for these attributes:

 Study the headline.